 one.com's Managed WordPress is an add-on plan for WordPress that gives you access to additional plugins, optimised security, enhanced performance as well as priority support.
+With features like the integrated Update Manager that automatically takes care of all updates, keeping your website up-to-date has never been easier.
 We'll keep adding features and plugins continuously over time.

 - What is included in Managed WordPress?

 - How can I upgrade to Managed WordPress?